-Justice And Compensation For The Tragic Loss Of A Loved One
+Devotion And Support After The Tragic Loss Of A Loved One

 If you are visiting this page after recently losing a loved one, we are very sorry for your loss.
 Nothing can replace your loved one, but we hope to help you find consolation and justice through answers and financial recovery.
 Our skilled, devoted legal team can at Holland Injury Law, LLC, can guide you through the recovery process.

 Who Can Bring A Claim?

 In Missouri, the spouse, child or parent of a deceased adult may pursue a wrongful death claim.
 Missouri law also allows a parent to bring forth wrongful death claims after a minor child has been killed in a serious accident.
 A sibling may bring forth a claim only in cases where no other surviving family members exist.
 Illinois allows the spouse, child or parent of a deceased minor to file a claim.

 Wrongful death claims are brought forth by a surviving family member of the deceased.
 A wrongful death claim generally focuses on recovery rather than punishing the at-fault party with prison or fines, thus it is a civil matter.
 To prove a wrongful death, you must be able to:

 - Demonstrate the death of your loved one